wp-staging/wp-staging/readme.txt

 <strong>More safe:</strong>
 <br>
 * Admin bar reflects that you are working on a staging site
-* Extensive logging if duplication and migration process fails.
+* Extensive logging if duplication or  migration process should fail.
+* New: Compatible to All In One WP Security & Firewall

 = What does not work or is not tested when running wordpress migration? =